Who are Course Representatives?

-Programme Reps are students from your programme who volunteer to represent your academic interests.
-There are usually two Programme Reps per level of each programme.
+Students' Union Course Representatives are students from your course who volunteer to represent your academic interests.

-Programme Representative represent your academic interests by gathering feedback and your views on issues that affect you.
-The type of issues we deal with include module deadlines, cancelled lectures, late lecturers, unavailability of past exam papers, limited access to lab equipment/facilities and so much that affects studies at UEL.
+Course Reps represent their coursemates by gathering feedback and views on issues that affect you and your classmates and then bringing these to the attention of the academic staff on your course.
+The type of issues include module deadlines, cancelled lectures, late lecturers, unavailability of past exam papers, limited access to lab equipment/facilities and so much that affects studies at UEL.

-Your feeback is crucial towards shaping the University's decision-making processes.
-Programme Reps promote a culture of partnership between various stakeholders within the University; UEL staff, other Programme Reps, and the Students' Union.
+Student feeback is crucial towards shaping the University's decision-making processes.
+Course Reps promote a culture of partnership between various stakeholders within the University; UEL staff, other Course Reps, and the Students' Union.

-They represent your feedback at various Schools and Programme committees, focus groups and school forums in order to improve your academic experience at UEL.
+They represent your feedback at various school and course committees, focus groups and school forums in order to improve your academic experience at UEL.

 How do I contact my Course Reps?